 His father was William Henry Bragg, Professor of Mathematics and Physics at the University of Adelaide.
 His mother was Gwendoline Todd, an accomplished watercolor artist.

 Lawrence was the first of his parents’ three children.
 They enrolled him in a convent school at the age of five, and on schooldays he walk there and back from his home unaccompanied.

 An Early Exposure to X-Rays

-In late 1895 Wilhelm Röntgen in Würzburg, Germany, had stumbled upon an incredible new phenomenon – X-rays.
+In late 1895 Wilhelm Röntgen in Würzburg, Germany stumbled upon an incredible new phenomenon – X-rays.
 In January 1896 news of the discovery began spreading in the popular press.
 The ability of scientists to see through solid objects both thrilled and terrified readers.

 Soon after Röntgen’s announcement, six-year-old Lawrence had his very first encounter with the mysterious rays, the same rays that 19 years later would bring him the Nobel Prize in Physics.

-Lawrence’s father had been fascinated by Röntgen’s work and had built his own X-ray equipment; he used it to take Australia’s first X-ray photographs.
+Lawrence’s father was fascinated by Röntgen’s work and built his own X-ray equipment; he used it to take Australia’s first X-ray photographs.
 Shortly after his father built the equipment, Lawrence broke his elbow falling from his tricycle.
 His father took an X-ray photograph of the broken elbow to help doctors treat his son.
 This was one of the first medical X-rays taken in Australia.